davatorium/rofi/doc/rofi-theme.5.markdown

 ### Spacing

 Widgets that can pack more then one child widget (currently box and listview) have the `spacing` property.
-This determines the space between the packed widgets (both in horizontally as vertically).
+This property sets the distance between the packed widgets (both horizontally and vertically).

 ```
 |---------------------------------------|